-Our staff is highly experienced at each task they perform.
+Our staff or sub contractors are highly experienced at each task they perform.
 They have been fully trained for each specific type of work that they are about to complete for you, and have performed these tasks over and over, again and again, for many years.
 We expect nothing but top quality work from our staff, which they are fully aware of and happy to produce.
 Quality and craftsmanship costs money.
 Having a helper or so-so carpenter install your finish trim and moldings instead of a trained and fully experienced master carpenter saves a company a bundle.
 This is especially true if an unethical and/or poor quality contractor knows that someone else is coming in behind him to do other types of work which tie into his trim installation.
 The quality problem gets passed onto the next guy (which in this case may be the painter) who has to fix it to get his portion of the work to look right.
 Professional, Reputable and Quality conscious contractors simply make sure that every single portion of your work is done to the highest level of craftsmanship humanly possible by the most qualified individuals on the team.

+Just so you understand let me go over this scenario one more time.
 Some so called contractors use what is called Day Laborers.
 Day laborers are workers who are not regular full time staff employees.
 They are workers who are picked up off the street at certain particular pick up spots and used by the contractor to perform what ever task they may have some slight experience at on your project.
 Using this type of labor is just like rolling the dice and trying to get lucky.
 The use of Day laborers also allows the contracting company who uses them the liberty of not having to pay certain insurance on their labor.
 This is great for them, but not so good for their clients.

 Unethical contractors of this nature are blatantly misleading the public and breaking the law.
 When caught, they will pay the consequences.
 The proper agencies are cracking down on these illegal operations by shutting them down, and confiscating their tools and vehicles.
 Should one of these contractors be in the middle of your job and get caught either by accident or because someone reported them for not operating under the law, you are the one who will suffer.
 Think twice before you base your decision on which contractor to hire on how much it costs.
 These types of contractors will always be much less than a real company who operates within the law and has all required items necessary to complete your project for you.